craftercms/docs/source/developers/cook-books/how-tos/add-to-upgrade-scripts.rst

 How to Add to Upgrade Scripts for Your Customizations
 =====================================================

-When a change is made to Crafter Studio's configuration or database, the Pull Request (PR) that makes that change should include the required upgrades to make sure that sites created in previous versions will get upgraded automatically to work according with the changes introduced.
+When a change is made to Crafter Studio's configuration or database, the Pull Request (PR) that makes that change should include the required upgrades to make sure that projects created in previous versions will get upgraded automatically to work according with the changes introduced.
 The upgrade system provides four different pipelines to help with this.

 All pipelines are configured in the same file, ``studio/src/main/resources/crafter/studio/upgrade/pipelines.yaml``